Halfway Houses in Des Moines, IA

 • Comprehensive substance use assessment

-• Health education services, counseling for families and substance use education
+• Hepatitis education, counseling and support, substance use education and health education services

 Yss Family Counseling And Clinic - 24.1 miles from Des Moines, IA

-Yss Family Counseling And Clinic is a sober living home in Ames, Iowa, 50010 zip code.
+Yss Family Counseling And Clinic is a sober living home in Ames, IA, 50010 zip code.

 Address: 125 South 3rd Street, P.O.
 Box 1628, Ames, IA 50010 in Story County